 - Aside from the psychological benefits of wearing a new kit, practically bespoke sportswear is developed to improve performance.
 This could be in a number of forms.
 In its simplest form, it could be adding flatlock seams to a vest to reduce the chances of irritation.
 A more advanced way would be to have developed a fit and fabric that reduces drag and improves the speed at which you move.
 This is unlikely to happen from an off the shelf garment.

-- In some cases, a bespoke shirt will, in fact, be a cheaper option, not in all cases, but definitely in some.
+- In some cases with a custom cricket kit, a bespoke shirt will, in fact, be a cheaper option, not in all cases, but definitely in some.
 For example, a cricket shirt with multiple sponsors prints and your name and number on the back might add anything up to £10 to the base cost of the shirt.
 A sublimated bespoke cricket shirt, in this case, would cost up to £30 and include all the logos/sponsors etc at no extra cost and gives you the benefits of personalising the colours and design.
 Seems like a win, win all round!